CMU-17770-Fall24/vm-dynamic-analysis/docs/malloc-prof.md

 - **Double-check your output** to ensure it meets the required format, as incorrect output will result in lost points.
 - Make sure to escape the monitor args when invoking from CLI (otherwise bash will expand the curly braces)
   - E.g: `./bin/wizeng '--monitors=malloc{a=malloc,f=free}' ...`

+## Generating Tests
+The easiest method will be to use [WASI](https://github.com/WebAssembly/wasi-sdk) with C/Rust toolchains.
+WASI often uses the function `dlmalloc` as opposed to `malloc` to allocate memory within libc, so prefer instrumenting the former.
+Deallocation is usually performed with `dlfree`.

 ## Sample Output